karaorander/Serenova/README.md

 # Serenova

 Welcome to the Serenova GitHub repository!
-Serenova is an innovative application focused on enhancing user experience through a variety of real-time communication and personal health management features.
-Our team is dedicated to leveraging cutting-edge technology to facilitate seamless interactions and foster community building.
+Serenova is an innovative sleep managing application focused on enhancing user experience through a variety of real-time communication and personal health features.
+We are dedicated to leveraging cutting-edge technology while also fostering community building.

 ## Table of Contents